-- He or she must be able to read and understand basic financial statements. - He or she must have experience in a position with a high degree of responsibility in a business or other organization. - He or she must possess integrity and have high moral character. - He or she must be willing to apply sound, independent business judgment.
+- He or she must be over 21 years of age. - He or she must be able to read and understand basic financial statements. - He or she must have experience in a position with a high degree of responsibility in a business or other organization. - He or she must possess integrity and have high moral character. - He or she must be willing to apply sound, independent business judgment.